fahmizainal17/contour-mapper-app/README.md

 - **Performance**: For large areas or fine grid resolutions (e.g., 0.0002), the Google Elevation API requests may take longer.
 Adjust the `chunk_size` in `fetch_elevation` if needed.
 - **Coordinate Projection**: The project uses UTM Zone 48N (EPSG:32648), suitable for the default map location (near 101.62°E, 3.11°N).
 For other regions, adjust the CRS in the `transformer` setup.
 - **CAD Compatibility**: The generated DXF files are in the R2010 format, compatible with most CAD software.
 Test with your preferred CAD tool to ensure compatibility.

+---

+### Notes on Assets Folder and Image References
+1. **Assets Folder Structure**:
+   - Ensure the `assets` folder is in the root directory of your project (same level as `app.py` and `README.md`).
+   - The folder should contain the following images:
+     - `homepage.png`: Screenshot of the app’s homepage.
+     - `elevation_grid.png`: Screenshot of the Elevation Grid visualization.
+     - `contour_visualization.png`: Screenshot of the Contour Visualization.
+     - `dxf_output.png`: Screenshot of the DXF file opened in a viewer.

+2. **Image File Names**:
+   - The README references the images as `assets/homepage.png`, `assets/elevation_grid.png`, etc. Ensure the file names match exactly, including the extension (`.png`).

+3. **Hosting on GitHub**:
+   - If you’re hosting the project on GitHub, push the `assets` folder along with the images to the repository:
+     ```bash
+     git add assets/*
+     git commit -m "Add assets folder with screenshots"
+     git push origin main
+     ```
+   - The image links (`assets/homepage.png`) will work automatically when viewed on GitHub.

+4. **Local Testing**:
+   - When testing the README locally, ensure you’re viewing it in a Markdown viewer that supports local image paths (e.g., VS Code with a Markdown preview extension).
+Alternatively, convert the README to HTML to view the images.